Chocolate Butterball Cookies

 Instructions

-- In a mixing bowl with an electric mixer, cream the butter and sugar until light and fluffy; beat in vanilla and the cooled chocolate.
-Blend in the flour and salt until blended. fold the nuts into the cookie dough.
+• In a mixing bowl with an electric mixer, beat the butter and sugar until light and fluffy; beat in vanilla extract and the cooled chocolate.
+Add the flour and salt and stir until blended.
+Fold in the pecans.

 Nutrition